joemk88/koreader-coverprogress/README.md

 adb shell "logcat -d | grep -i -e coverprogress -e plugin -e lua"
 ```

 A load failure appears as a `.lua:NN:` line naming the file and line number.
 Note that Android builds do not write `crash.log` — that's a Kobo and desktop thing, so its absence means nothing.
+Separately, if this plugin ever catches an internal error while building or driving its menu, it writes a traceback to `coverprogress_crash.log` in the KOReader data directory (e.g. `/sdcard/koreader/`) and keeps the reader running rather than crashing it — so that file, if present, is the first place to look.

 **Windows note:** put quotes around the remote command so `grep` and `tail` run on the device rather than on Windows.
 In PowerShell, call `adb.exe` explicitly — a bare `adb` can resolve to an extensionless file in `system32` and fail with *"Cannot run a document in the middle of a pipeline"*.